AmariahAK/wisdom-drop/README.md

 > "Do not wait to strike till the iron is hot, but make it hot by striking."
 — William Butler Yeats

+# Life Wisdom of the day (August 19 2025)
+> “Do what you can, with what you have, where you are.”
+— Theodore Roosevelt